 Whether you’re going with a custom-loop liquid-cooling setup or an AIO cooler, both have downsides in maintenance, lifespan, and the potential for leaking.
 And, so if any of those are a concern to you, an air cooler might be the better option.

-These potential problems, though, are mostly because air coolers A) require little-to-no maintenance at all, B) have incredibly long lifespans (since they are just a simple spinning fan), and C) don’t bring water into your system.
+These potential problems, though, are mostly because air coolers A) require little-to-no maintenance at all, B) have incredibly long lifespans (since they are just a simple spinning fan attached to a heatsink), and C) don’t bring water into your system.

 Custom-loop setups do require a bit of maintenance, but, if you are someone who is looking into putting together a custom-loop setup, you are likely also someone who enjoys the “tinkering” side of it all.